 - Is your asset a depreciating asset covered by the UCA?
 See What is a depreciating asset? on this page. - Do you hold the depreciating asset?
 See Who can claim deductions for the decline in value of a depreciating asset? on the next page. - Has the depreciating asset started to decline in value?
 See When does a depreciating asset start to decline in value? on page 5. - What method will you use to work out decline in value?
 See Methods of working out decline in value on page 6. - What is the effective life of the depreciating asset?
 See Effective life on page 11. - What is the cost of your depreciating asset?
-See The cost of a depreciating asset on page 13. - Must you reduce your deduction for any use for other than a taxable purpose?

-See Decline in value of a depreciating asset used for other than a taxable purpose on page 8.
+See The cost of a depreciating asset on page 13. - Must you reduce your deduction for any use for a non-taxable purpose? - See Decline in value of a depreciating asset used for a non-taxable purpose on page 8.